Entelligence-AI/code_review_evals/README.md

-# CodeReviewAnalyzer
+# Code Review Analyzer

 A tool to analyze and evaluate code review comments from different AI code review bots using LLMs (Claude, GPT-4, and Gemini).
+This library will pull all the comments left on a codebase by different bots, analyze them using the same evaluation logic and report back scores on effectiveness per bot.

 ## Features